All Items

 Greg Scheer, Church of the Servant

-A vesper service based on the Hallel Psalms, composed by Greg Scheer.
+A Vesper/Prayer Service based on the Hallel Psalms, composed by Greg Scheer.
 Performed by Greg Scheer and friends, with Neal Plantinga, liturgist.

 Eve’s Two Sons: A Case Study for Biblical Drama in Worship